 There are several RV campsites scattered throughout this park.
 We especially love the Hoh Campground.
 You can drive an RV through much of this park, but parking at beaches and visitor centers can be a problem during the busy season.

-Those who appreciate incredible views are sure to love San Juan Island National Historical Park.
-Here, you will find incredible vistas, a beautiful shoreline, lovely woodlands, and even some whale sightings.
-On top of all that, this was also the site where the US and Great Britain almost went to war over possession of the island back in 1859.
+San Juan Island National Historical Park has incredible vistas, a beautiful shoreline, lovely woodlands, and even some whale sightings.
+This was also the site where the US and Great Britain almost went to war over possession of the island back in 1859.

-San Juan Island NHP is interesting in that you have to take a ferry over.
+You’ll need to take a ferry to San Juan Island and the park.
 While there is no RV camping in the NPS site, there are RV campsites on the San Juan Islands.
 You’ll have to decide for yourself whether you prefer to ferry your RV over or leave it on the mainland.
 If you do choose to ferry the rig over, be sure to make reservations for both the ferry and your campsite well in advance.

 #13.
 Whitman Mission National Historic Site